Code of Conduct

 - No edits should be made to hospital documents unless the edit is properly undertaken in accordance with documentation guidelines.

-- It will be the responsibility of Administration and the Business Office Director to ensure that all provider agreements, provider manuals, and provider billing and coding instructions and bulletins are maintained in a centralized, well-organized manner.
+- It will be the responsibility of Administration and the Vice President of Revenue Cycle Managment to ensure that all provider agreements, provider manuals, and provider billing and coding instructions and bulletins are maintained in a centralized, well-organized manner.

 - Administration or designee will coordinate with the billing personnel to ensure that information is shared appropriately with all personnel whose position requires access.